steinwurf/giit/README.rst

 * ``REPOSITORY`` is a repository URL or a path on the file system to a repository

+As default ``giit`` will behave differently depending on whether you pass a URL or a path to it.

+1. If you pass an URL to ``giit`` it will enable the  the ``master`` branch.

+2. If you pass a path it will run command on the workingtree.

 In addition to the two mandatory arguments there are a number of optional options that can customize the ``giit``'s behavior.